Hubert of Liège: Legacy

 Hubert is honored among sport hunters as the originator of ethical hunting behavior.
 In some versions of the story, the stag is said to have lectured Hubert to hold animals in higher regard and have compassion for them as God's creatures with value in their own right.
 For example, the hunter ought to only shoot when a clean, quick, and therefore humane kill is assured.
 He ought to shoot only old stags which are past their prime breeding years and forego a much-anticipated shot on a trophy to instead euthanize a sick or injured animal that might appear on the scene.
 Further, one ought never to shoot a female with young in tow, to assure the young deer have a mother to guide them to food during the winter.
 Such is the legacy of Hubert, which is still taught today and who is held in high regard in the extensive, rigorous German and Austrian hunter education courses.

 His legacy is also followed by the French chasse à courre (hunting with hounds) masters, huntsmen, and followers who hunt deer, boar, and roe on horseback and are the last direct heirs of Hubert in Europe.
 Chasse à courre is currently enjoying a revival in France.
 These hunters apply a specific set of ethics, rituals, rules, and tactics that date from the early Middle Ages.
 Hubert is venerated every year by the hunts in formal ceremonies.

 In Belgium, the feast day of St Hubert (Fête de la Saint-Hubert, in French) is marked by blessings of horses, dogs, and other animals, not necessarily those involved with hunts.

 The St. Hubert Club of Great Britain is dedicated to responsible deer management.

 The St. Hubertus Club Chicago is a German cultural organization that promotes German heritage and hunting in the German tradition.

 The Svätý Anton manor house, which houses a Forestry, Wood and Hunting Museum, hosts a festival, St. Hubertus Days each September in Svätý Anton, Slovakia.

+The southernmost hamlet within the town of Keene, New York, is "St. Huberts".

-Other institutions named after St. Hubert include St. Hubert Catholic School (Chanhassen, Minnesota), St. Hubert Catholic School (Hoffman Estates, Illinois), St Hubert Catholic High School For Girls (Philadelphia), St. Hubert School, (Calgary, Alberta, Canada), Saint-Hubert Flying College (Saint-Hubert, Quebec), Collège St-Hubert (Auderghem, Belgium), Our Lady & St. Hubert's Catholic Primary School (Dudley, England).
+Other institutions named after St. Hubert include St. Hubert Catholic School (Chanhassen, Minnesota), St. Hubert Catholic School (Hoffman Estates, Illinois), St Hubert Catholic High School For Girls (Philadelphia), St. Hubert School, (Calgary, Alberta, Canada), Saint-Hubert Flying College (Saint-Hubert, Quebec), Collège St-Hubert (Auderghem, Belgium), Our Lady & St. Hubert's Catholic Primary School (Dudley, England), Rôtisserie St Hubert (Quebec, Canada).

 Catholic Concern for Animals confers awards annually to honor exceptional individuals who have made outstanding contributions towards advancing animal welfare and status in human society.
 In particular, their "St Hubert Award" recognizes persons who have given up activities that exploit animals to become examples of compassionate living.